linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 [Linkerd2 Add-ons charts directory](https://github.com/linkerd/linkerd2/tree/main/charts/add-ons)
 along with their configuration options.

-Now, Let's understand some common concepts that are applicable across all add-ons.
+Now, let's understand some common concepts that are applicable across all add-ons.

 ## Add-ons Configuration

 Add-ons can be toggled by using the `<addon-name>.enabled` field.

-Apart from this, all the other flags will be specific to Add-ons while making sure common fields like `resources`, etc are referred in the same manner everywhere.
+Apart from this, all the other flags will be specific to the add-on while making sure common fields like `resources`, etc are referred in the same manner everywhere.

 The following is an example configuration file w.r.t tracing Add-On.